hfeng95/GPTFuzz-FSRP/README.md

 with a single universal prompt template, and in the process expose vulnerabilities in its safety alignment.

-Link to original GPTFuzzer repo: https://github.com/sherdencooper/GPTFuzz
+Link to original GPTFuzzer repo: https://github.com/sherdencooper/GPTFuzz Link to adversarial questions used in this experiment: https://github.com/llm-attacks/llm-attacks/blob/main/data/advbench/harmful_behaviors.csv